 The species considered in this section are red listed under BoCC4 wholly or partly because of severe UK population declines revealed by annual census data, amounting to more than 50% over the 25-year period 1987-2012, the 45-year period 1967-2012, or both.
-The latest long-term population changes and alerts for these severely declining species are shown in Table A1, over the maximum period available (usually the 50 years 1967-2017) and over 25 years (1992-2017).
-This table thus updates the figures that were used to produce the new BoCC4 red list, by five years.
+The latest long-term population changes and alerts for these severely declining species are shown in Table A1, over the maximum period available (usually the 51 years 1967-2018) and over 25 years (1993-2018).
+This table thus updates the figures that were used to produce the new BoCC4 red list, by six years.

-The 24 species in Table A1 are listed in descending order of their longest-term percentage change.
-Turtle Dove remains the species with the strongest long-term UK decline (-98%).
+The 24 species in Table A1 are listed in descending order of their longest-term percentage change.Turtle Dove remains the species with the strongest long-term UK decline (-98%).
 Tree Sparrow, which headed this table recently, has shown significant increases in numbers since 1995 and is now in second place, albeit still with a decline of 96% since 1967.
 The figures for Lesser Spotted Woodpecker are likely to be a very large underestimate of the current population change, because the species had by 1999 become too rare for further annual monitoring.
 Were recent data available, this species might easily surpass Turtle Dove and Tree Sparrow in the strength of its decline.
 Similarly, there is strong evidence that the decline for Woodcock has continued since it was last included in CBC/BBS monitoring.

-Two other species, which are also red listed under BoCC4 because of severe UK population declines, are not included in Table A1 as long-term monitoring data are not available: Wood Warbler and Whinchat.
-Shorter monitoring histories from BBS show that both species have declined by more than 50% over 22 years (1995-2017).
+Three other species, which are also red listed under BoCC4 because of severe UK population declines, are not included in Table A1 as long-term monitoring data are not available: Wood Warbler, Pied Flycatcher and Whinchat.
+Shorter monitoring histories from BBS show thatWood Warbler and Whinchat have both declined by more than 50% over 23 years (1995-2018), whilst Pied Flycatcher has declined by more than 25% but less than 50% over the same period.